+'''

-% swap f1 f2 + mv f1 t + mv f2 f1 + mv t f2
+% swap f1 f2

++ mv f1 t

++ mv f2 f1

++ mv t f2

+'''

 Note how each command in the script is echoed to standard error (with a + prepended) as it is executed.
-Also observe that the mv command used in this instance is the "bare bones" version; i.e. any aliases that I have defined for use in interaction with tcsh will not be in effect since the commands are being executed by a different shell.
+Again, observe that the mv command used in this instance is the "bare bones" version since any aliases that I have defined via ~/.bashrc for an interactive bash will not be in effect while the script executes.